The Visitor (musical)

-The Visitor is a stage musical with music and lyrics by Tom Kitt and Brian Yorkey and a book by Yorkey and Kwame Kwei-Armah, based on the 2007 film.
+The Visitor is a stage musical with music and lyrics by Tom Kitt and Brian Yorkey and a book by Yorkey and Kwame Kwei-Armah, based on the 2007 film of the same name.
 It premiered at The Public Theater in October 2021.

 Production history

 The musical was expected to have its world premiere at The Public Theater in New York City on October 7, 2021, for a limited run until November 21, 2021.
-Previews ultimately began on October 16.
+Previews ultimately began on October 16 and it ran through December 5.